industdev/Naughty-Archiver-2000/README.md

 ### Running extractor & logging

 Go to the General tab and press 'Run all', this will run all extractors enabled
-You will see output coming out on the console, you can hide or show verbose output with the button above 'debug'
+You will see output coming out on the console, you can hide or show verbose output with the 'debug' button

 As an optimization NA2000 will keep track of the last time you've extracted each user, so that it can stop instead of continuing until the end of the profile.
 It does this through UNIX timestamps

 After every user of one extractor are done it will repeat the process again as many times as you define

 ## Creating a custom extractor

  You are sad that your favorite extractor is not there, I tried to make it as easy as possible to create a custom one, it will involve some easy coding

+Note that the extractor has to already exist in gallery-dl or Yt-dlp to be made

 For this example we will create a Bluesky extractor